jesse-wright-reasoning-honours/project-proposal/README.md

 #### Stage 2 - Adaption of existing reasoners (15/9/2021-30/11/2021)

-*Note: This stage is expected to only take ~1 week of full time work, however, coursework, teaching and work will be my primary focus' during this period*
+*Note: This stage is expected to only take ~1 week of full time work, however, coursework, teaching and work will be my primary focus during this period*

 Many OWL reasoners have been developed, most of which have been implemented in JAVA.
 These include ELK, HermiT, JFact3, Konclude, Openllet4, and Pellet.
 In this stage of our work we plan to use [JSweet](https://github.com/cincheo/jsweet) to transpile these reasoning engines into TypeScript.
 From there we shall manually update each codebase to comply with the [rdf-js](https://rdf.js.org/) standard.
 Finally we will create a wrapper for each engine so that they can be used as a [reasoning actor](https://github.com/comunica/comunica-feature-reasoning) in Comunica.